zenklinov/Euclidean-Distance/README.md

 ## File List

-1. **Import-Data-Drive.py**: This script is used to import data from Google Drive to Google Colab using Google Colab.
+`Import-Data-Drive.py`: This script is used to import data from Google Drive to Google Colab using Google Colab.

+### Euclidean Distance

-2. **dtw-calculate.py**: This script calculates the Dynamic Time Warping (DTW) Distance between each pair of data rows in the dataset using TensorFlow.
+1. `euclidean-calculate.py`: This script calculates the Euclidean distance between each pair of data rows in the dataset using TensorFlow.

-3. **dtw-save-file.py**: This script saves the DTW distance matrix to a CSV file.
+2. `euclidean-save-file.py`: This script saves the Euclidean distance matrix to a CSV file.

-4. **dtw-view-result.py**: This script loads and displays the calculated DTW distance results that have been saved in CSV format.
+3. `euclidean-view-result.py`: This script loads and displays the calculated Euclidean distance results that have been saved in CSV format.

+### Dynamic Time Warping (DTW) Distance

-5. **euclidean-calculate.py**: This script calculates the Euclidean distance between each pair of data rows in the dataset using TensorFlow.
+1. `dtw-calculate.py`: This script calculates the Dynamic Time Warping (DTW) Distance between each pair of data rows in the dataset using TensorFlow.

-6. **euclidean-save-file.py**: This script saves the Euclidean distance matrix to a CSV file.
+2. `dtw-save-file.py`: This script saves the DTW distance matrix to a CSV file.

-7. **euclidean-view-result.py**: This script loads and displays the calculated Euclidean distance results that have been saved in CSV format.
+3. `dtw-view-result.py`: This script loads and displays the calculated DTW distance results that have been saved in CSV format.

 ## How to Use